glfw/glfw.github.io/documentation.md

 ### Example code

-Below is a short example shows how the GLFW API looks and how easy it is to create and a window and OpenGL context with it.
+Below is a short example showing how the GLFW API looks and how easy it is to create and a window and OpenGL context with it.
 There are many more functions than those used here, but these are all you need to get started.